nickshields/noderemote/README.md

 NodeRemote is a Node.js Application that works as a universal remote when paired with an Arduino.
 As an FYI, http://NodeRemote.me currently serves as a demo for demonstrating how app looks and works.

+NOTE (SEPT 2019): I recently re-aquired the domain noderemote.me after letting it expire accidentally.
+I will bring up the app demo when I get a chance to.

 ## Features:
 The Remote currently works with the IR device protocols that are found in the Arduino IR Library.